NewYorkCityCouncil/council.nyc.gov/docs/DISTRICTS.md

 ## District Options

 When setting up the WordPress network, a site should be created for each Council District using the `wp-nycc-district` theme.
-Each District site's admin requires some configuration in Settings > District Options.
+Each District site's admin requires some configuration in the District's Admin > Settings > District Options.
 There you will define the following options:

 * District Number - the **unique** District number
 * Council Member